RitikBilala/sturdy-giggle/README.md

 # sturdy-giggle

-# This is the Automation
+# This is the Automation script which ensures Apache2 is installed and runnnig, backup logs files and copy Tar file to S3 bucket.